5 Must-Read Books Celebrating Martin Luther King Jr. for Older Kids

 I Am #4: Martin Luther King, Jr. by Grace Norwich (ages 8-10)

-If You Grew Up at the Time of Martin Luther King, Jr. by Ellen Levine (ages 7-10)
+If You Lived at the Time of Martin Luther King Jr. by Ellen Levine (ages 7-10)

-My Brother Martin by Christine King Farris and illustrated by Chris K. Soentpiet (ages 9-11)
+My Brother Martin by Christine King Farris (ages 9-11)

 Written by Dr. Martin Luther King, Jr.'s older sister and renowned educator Christine King Farris, this story explains how one childhood experience inspired a movement.
 Readers will love and appreciate the fact that this book is written by the late Dr. King's sister and will learn so much.

-I've Seen the Promised Land by Walter Dean Myers and illustrated by Leonard Jenkins (ages 11-13)
+I've Seen the Promised Land by Walter Dean Myers (ages 11-13)

-Dr. Martin Luther King, Jr.'s life and work is celebrated in this text paired with Jenkins' moving illustrations.
+Dr. Martin Luther King, Jr.'s life and work is celebrated in this text, which is paired with moving illustrations.
 A must-read for all who want to learn more about Dr. King and his work, especially our visual learners.

 A combination of words and black-and-white photographs bring to life the Civil Rights Movement for middle readers.
 Haskins profiles numerous individuals who played a role in the quest for equal rights.